-We are developing a Compassionate Culture Network across Ireland.
-To start this, 7 artist-facilitators and support workers are working in 7 venues around the country inviting local communities to explore “loss” as un-lockdown happens.
+We have developed a Compassionate Culture Network across Ireland.
+7 artist-facilitators and support workers are working in 7 venues around the country inviting local communities to explore loss as un-lockdown happens.
 The aim is to explore how creativity helps establish places where people can talk openly about loss.

 All 7 work as connected peers, learning from each other, with IHF bringing awareness, training and support.
 Each links to local supporters like bereavement networks, HSE, families and friends.
-The programme begins with online training and information exchange in September.
-Group work begins from October, and runs until December or early in 2022.
+The programme began with online training and information exchange in September.
+Group work began in October, and runs until December or early 2022.
 Projects build from local circumstances and opportunity.

-On Nov 7th 2021, our Arts and Cultural Engagement Officer, Dominic Campbell spoke with Brendan Murrray on Arts North West Show (Ocean FM21) about the Compassionate Culture Network, including film-maker Johnny Gogan’s new residency looking at loss in the community during the pandemic and in particular on non-nationals at the Glens Centre in Leitrim, beginning Nov 15th.
+In November 2021, our Arts and Cultural Engagement Officer, Dominic Campbell spoke with Brendan Murrray on Arts North West Show (Ocean FM21) about the Compassionate Culture Network, including film-maker Johnny Gogan’s new residency looking at loss in the community during the pandemic and in particular on non-nationals at the Glens Centre in Leitrim.